- Things to Do

 During the summer, finding parking places in Cape May can be exasperating.
 The center of town collects much of the traffic and has limited free parking spaces.
 Most spaces are metered.
 The good news is that no matter where you park in Cape May, you're probably no more than a 20-minute walk to the center of town.

-Cape May's parking meters are in effect every day from May 1 through October, between 10am and 10pm.
+Beginning in the 2018, Cape May's parking meters are in effect every day from April 1 through December 31, between 10am and 10pm.
 Parking along the Washington Street Mall is restricted to three hours.

 Parking meters cost $0.25 for 15 minutes.
 Standalone meters accept quarters and work with the Parkmobile app.
 Multi-meters accept dollar bills, credit cards, and work with the Parkmobile app.
 The City provides a five (5) minute grace period on all meters before an overtime violation occurs.

-New in 2017: Cape May's parking meters now work with the Parkmobile App, which allows you to pay by smartphone and keep an eye on your meter from the beach.
+Cape May's parking meters work with the Parkmobile App, which allows you to pay by smartphone and keep an eye on your meter from the beach.
 The Parkmobile app is available in the App Store, on Google Play, and in the Windows Store.

 During the summer months, free parking is offered in the Cape May Elementary School lot on Lafayette Street.
 Free shuttle trolleys run from the lot to locations in town on a regular basis.
 Overnight parking is not available.
 When school is in session, free parking is available Saturday and Sunday only.